Thomas-S-J/random-stuff/README.md

 # random-stuff

-This is what I'm doing now to get a migraine nowadays.
+This is what I'm doing to get a migraine nowadays.
 But what to do... life must go on